Fibonacci soup

 Mathematician’s solution

-What we really want to know is the ultimate proportion of spinach to pumpkin soup as the number of days tends to infinity, in other words $\lim_{n\to\infty}p_n$.
+What we really want to know is the ultimate proportion of spinach to pumpkin soup as the number of days tends to infinity, in other words limnpn\lim_{n\to\infty}p_n.
 To do this we need to solve the recurrence relation.
-The recurrence is second order (since $p_n$ depends on the previous two terms of the sequence), linear (none of the terms appear as powers higher than one), homogeneous (there is no constant term), and has constant coefficients ($x$ and $1-x$ are independent of $n$).
+The recurrence is second order (since pnp_n depends on the previous two terms of the sequence), linear (none of the terms appear as powers higher than one), homogeneous (there is no constant term), and has constant coefficients (xx and 1x1-x are independent of nn).
 Given this we could look up a solution in a textbook or a wikipedia article.

-The usual way these types of recurrences (also know as difference equations) are solved is similar to solving first and second order differential equations—we make an ansatz (a guess) of the form of the solution, work out the consequences and show that it is indeed a solution and then appeal to some uniqueness theorem to ensure that it is the only solution.5 In the case of our difference equation, we make an ansatz that the solution must be a power of the form $p^n$.6 Taking this ansatz and plugging it into the recurrence we get:
+The usual way these types of recurrences (also know as difference equations) are solved is similar to solving first and second order differential equations—we make an ansatz (a guess) of the form of the solution, work out the consequences and show that it is indeed a solution and then appeal to some uniqueness theorem to ensure that it is the only solution.5 In the case of our difference equation, we make an ansatz that the solution must be a power of the form pnp^n.6 Taking this ansatz and plugging it into the recurrence we get:

-$$ p^n-(1-x)p^{n-1}-xp^{n-2}=0, $$ which must hold for all $n\geq 2$.
-Dividing through by $p^{n-2}$ we arrive at what is called the characteristic equation:
+pn(1x)pn1xpn2=0, p^n-(1-x)p^{n-1}-xp^{n-2}=0, which must hold for all n2n\geq 2.
+Dividing through by pn2p^{n-2} we arrive at what is called the characteristic equation:

-$$ p^2-(1-x)p-x=0. $$ This is a quadratic equation in $p$ with discriminant $(1-x)^2+4x=(x+1)^2$.
+p2(1x)px=0. p^2-(1-x)p-x=0.
+This is a quadratic equation in pp with discriminant (1x)2+4x=(x+1)2(1-x)^2+4x=(x+1)^2.
 Thus, the roots are:

-$$ p_{\pm} = \frac{(1-x)\pm|x+1|}{2} $$ or $$ \begin{cases} p_{+} = 1 \\ p_{-} = -x. \end{cases} $$
+p±=(1x)±x+12 p_{\pm} = \frac{(1-x)\pm|x+1|}{2} or {p+=1p=x. \begin{cases} p_{+} = 1 \\ p_{-} = -x. \end{cases}

-The roots are both real, so the general solution will be:7 $$ \begin{aligned} p_n &= Ap_{+}^n + Bp_{-}^n \\ &= A + B(-x)^n, \end{aligned} $$ where the constants $A$ and $B$ are determined from the initial conditions $p_0$ and $p_1$.
-To find the constants, we plug in the values of $p_0=1$ and $p_1=0$ and solve the resulting system of equations:
+The roots are both real, so the general solution will be:7 pn=Ap+n+Bpn=A+B(x)n, \begin{aligned} p_n &= Ap_{+}^n + Bp_{-}^n \\ &= A + B(-x)^n, \end{aligned} where the constants AA and BB are determined from the initial conditions p0p_0 and p1p_1.
+To find the constants, we plug in the values of p0=1p_0=1 and p1=0p_1=0 and solve the resulting system of equations:

-$$ \begin{aligned} 1 &= A + B \\ 0 &= A - Bx. \end{aligned} $$ With some algebra we find: $$ \begin{aligned} A &= \frac{x}{x+1} \\ B &= \frac{1}{x+1}. \end{aligned} $$ Plugging these into the expression for $p_n$ and with some simplification we finally arrive at the solution:8 $$ p_n = \frac{1}{x+1}\left[x+\left(-x\right)^{n}\right], $$ which is valid for all $n\geq 0$ (try it yourself for $n=0,1,2$).
+1=A+B0=ABx. \begin{aligned} 1 &= A + B \\ 0 &= A - Bx. \end{aligned} With some algebra we find: A=xx+1B=1x+1. \begin{aligned} A &= \frac{x}{x+1} \\ B &= \frac{1}{x+1}. \end{aligned} Plugging these into the expression for pnp_n and with some simplification we finally arrive at the solution:8 pn=1x+1[x+(x)n], p_n = \frac{1}{x+1}\left[x+\left(-x\right)^{n}\right], which is valid for all n0n\geq 0 (try it yourself for n=0,1,2n=0,1,2).

-Now that we have a closed-form expression for $p_n$ we can analyse it’s convergence as a sequence.
+Now that we have a closed-form expression for pnp_n we can analyse it’s convergence as a sequence.
 Fortunately it is quite easy in this case.
-If $x=0$, the whole expression reduces to $p_n=0$ which is what we had before.9 If $x=1$ the expression simplifies to: $$ p_n = \frac{1}{2}\left[1+(-1)^{n}\right]. $$ This gives us the oscillating behaviour between $1$ (spinach soup) and $0$ (pumpkin soup) we also observed before.
+If x=0x=0, the whole expression reduces to pn=0p_n=0 which is what we had before.9 If x=1x=1 the expression simplifies to: pn=12[1+(1)n]. p_n = \frac{1}{2}\left[1+(-1)^{n}\right].
+This gives us the oscillating behaviour between 11 (spinach soup) and 00 (pumpkin soup) we also observed before.

-If $0<x<1$, we notice that due to the $(-x)^{n}$ term the expression in the brackets tends to $x$ as $n\to\infty$.
-Thus, $\lim_{n\to\infty}p_n=\frac{x}{x+1}$.
-In particular, for the case of equal mixing $x=0.5$ we get that eventually the ratio of spinach soup will be $\frac{1}{3}$ which is what we observed qualitatively in the pie charts and on the simulation results.
+If 0<x<10<x<1, we notice that due to the (x)n(-x)^{n} term the expression in the brackets tends to xx as nn\to\infty.
+Thus, limnpn=xx+1\lim_{n\to\infty}p_n=\frac{x}{x+1}.
+In particular, for the case of equal mixing x=0.5x=0.5 we get that eventually the ratio of spinach soup will be 13\frac{1}{3} which is what we observed qualitatively in the pie charts and on the simulation results.

 A final few observations:

-• If $x$ is large, the final proportions of the soup will be close to 50:50 (because $\lim_{x\to 1}\frac{x}{x+1}=\frac{1}{2}$).10
+• If xx is large, the final proportions of the soup will be close to 50:50 (because limx1xx+1=12\lim_{x\to 1}\frac{x}{x+1}=\frac{1}{2}).10

 Epilogue